-The holders of Series B convertible preferred stock were entitled to receive non-compounding cumulative dividends, in preference to any dividends payable to holders of Series A convertible preferred stock or common stock, at the annual dividend rate of \$2.64416 per share, as adjusted for any stock splits, stock dividends, recapitalizations, or the like.
+The holders of Series B convertible preferred stock were entitled to receive non-compounding cumulative dividends, in preference to any dividends payable to holders of Series A convertible preferred stock or common stock, at the annual dividend are of \$2.64416 per share, as adjusted for any stock splits, stock dividends, recapitalizations, or the like.
 Such cumulative dividends were payable within ten days of demand of the holders of at least a majority of the then outstanding Series B convertible preferred stock or automatically upon a liquidation event.
 Dividends accumulated from the date of issuance and were payable, whether or not declared, before any dividend on Series A convertible preferred stock or common stock could be paid or declared.
-Series B convertible preferred shares issued as stock dividends were not entitled to cumulative dividends.
+Series B convertible preferred stock dividends were not entitled to cumulative dividends.
 The holders of Series B convertible preferred stock could elect whether the cumulative dividends would be paid in cash or in shares of Series B convertible preferred stock based on the original issue price of Series B convertible preferred stock of \$33.05196 per share.
-In the event the board of directors declared a cash dividend in addition to the above cumulative dividends (a Special Dividend), the holders of Series B convertible preferred stock would have been entitled to receive, in preference to any dividends payable to the holders of Series A convertible preferred stock or common stock, a per share amount equal to the sum of: (a) the original issue price of Series B convertible preferred stock, and (b) all accrued and/or declared but unpaid dividends on such Series B convertible preferred stock, including the cumulative dividends.
+In the event the board of directors declared a cash dividend in addition to the above cumulative dividends (a Special Dividend), the holders of Series B convertible preferred stock would have been entitled to receive, in preference to any dividends payable to the holders of Series A convertible preferred stock or common stock, a per share amount equal to the sum of: (a) the original issue price of Series B convertible preferred stock and (b) all accrued and/or declared but unpaid dividends on such Series B convertible preferred stock, including the cumulative dividends.
 No dividends were declared during any of the periods presented.
-As of February 13, 2018, when the convertible preferred stock was converted into common stock, and December 31, 2017, accumulated and undeclared dividends for Series B convertible preferred stock were \$7.6 million and \$7.5 million, respectively (\$15.78 per share and \$15.56 per share, respectively, of the 483,387 shares of outstanding Series B convertible preferred stock on which dividends accrued).
-On February 13, 2018, in conjunction with the Merger, the Series B convertible preferred stock and the related accumulated dividends were converted into 599,259 and 265,340 shares of common stock, respectively.
+As of February 13, 2018, when the convertible preferred stock was converted into common stock, and December 31, 2017, accumulated and undeclared dividends for Series B convertible preferred stock on which dividends were converted into 599,259 and 265,340 shares of common stock, respective

 The holders of Series A convertible preferred stock were entitled to receive noncumulative dividends, in preference to any dividends payable to holders of common stock, at the annual dividend rate of \$2.30449 per share, as adjusted for any stock splits, stock dividends, recapitalizations, or the like, if declared by the board of directors.
-On February 13, 2018, in conjunction with the Merger, the Series A convertible preferred stock was converted into 104,065 shares of common stock.
+On February 13, 2018, in conjunction with the Merger, the Series A convertible preferred stock was converted into 104,065 shares of common stock

-Conversion - At the option of the holder, each share of convertible preferred stock was convertible, one for one, subject to adjustment for anti dilution protection, into shares of common stock.
-Each share automatically converted into the number of shares of common stock into which the shares were convertible at the then applicable conversion ratio upon: (1) the closing of the sale of the Company's common stock in a public offering provided the offering price per share was not less than three times the Series C convertible preferred stock original issue price of \$33.05196 and the aggregate gross proceeds were not less than \$30.0 million, or (2) upon receipt of a written consent of the holders of a majority of the then outstanding shares of convertible preferred stock voting as a single class on an as converted basis.
+Conversion - At the option of the holder, each share of convertible preferred stock was convertible, one-for-one, subject to adjustment for anti-dilution protection, into shares of common stock.
+Each share automatically converted into the number of shares of common stock into which the shares were convertible at the then applicable conversion ratio upon: (1) the closing of the sale of the Company's common stock in a public offering provided the offering price per share was not less than three times the Series C convertible preferred stock original issue price of \$33.05196 and the aggregate gross proceeds were not less than \$30.0 million, or (2) upon receipt of a written consent of the holders of a majority of the then outstanding shares of convertible preferred stock voting as a single class on an as-converted basis.